uw-farlab/uw-docker/README.md

 processing.

 NOTE: UW maintains private versions of echotools and GUTILS due until
-      IP issues are apprporiately managed.
+      IP issues are appropriately managed.

-Prepare echotools.zip and gutils.zip from appropriate respository and branches.
+Prepare echotools.zip and gutils.zip from respective repositories and branches.

 ```